 Killarney National Park

-Killarney National Park Education Centre is a non-profit making entity, run under the joint auspices of the Kerry Education Service (through Cappanalea Outdoor Education Centre) and The National Parks and Wildlife Service.
+Killarney National Park Education Centre is a non-profit making entity, run under the joint auspices of the Kerry Education & Training Board (through Cappanalea Outdoor Education Centre) and The National Parks and Wildlife Service.
 The Centre is based in Knockreer House, the last of the Kenmare mansions, which is situated on a hill close to the town of Killarney and has spectacular views over the National Park.
 Please scroll down to find out more about what we do and who we are.

 The mission statement of the Centre is: